Is Canada using science or not for decision-making?

 Time and again, the Canadian government attempts to placate the agricultural sector by stating that it does employ science-based facts when making decisions that affect the livelihood of farmers, retailers, and consumers.

-And while it has always been a challenge to state whether or not results have science-based backing, a recent statement made by Canada’s Chief Science Advisor Dr. Mona Nemer would imply there is a disconnect on how the government is going about its due diligence.
+While it has always been a challenge to state whether or not results have science-based backing, a recent statement made by Canada’s Chief Science Advisor, Dr. Mona Nemer, would imply a disconnect in how the government is conducting its due diligence.

 On February 15, 2023—an auspicious date because it is Canadian Agriculture Day, the Western Canadian Wheat Growers Association expressed dismay, if not an audible tsk-tsk, at a meeting of the Commons Standing Committee on Science and Research after Dr. Nemer admitted that she had not been asked, nor had determined if mandated fertilizer reductions would impact food production in Canada.

-Feel free to add your own “aha!” or melancholy “sigh.”
+Feel free to add your “aha!” or melancholy “sigh.”

-It would seem at the outset to anyone with even the slightest knowledge of how fertilizer works in conjunction with food production that a response to its impact on Canadian food production is something that should be considered by a chief science advisor.
+It would seem at the outset to anyone with even the slightest knowledge of how fertilizer works in conjunction with food production that a response to its impact on Canadian food production is something that a chief science advisor should consider.

 Will a reduction in fertilizer impact Canadian food production?
 Again, it’s a yes or no response.